John Russell (Irish footballer)

-John Russell (born 18 May 1985) is an Irish former professional footballer and current manager of Sligo Rovers in the League of Ireland Premier Division.
+John Russell (born 18 May 1985) is an Irish former professional footballer and current manager of Shelbourne in the League of Ireland Premier Division.

 Personal life

-John's sister Julie-Ann played for Galway W.F.C. and Ireland.
-John is also an FAI Development Officer for Sligo.
+Russell's sister Julie-Ann played for Galway W.F.C. and Ireland.
+He formerly worked as an FAI Development Officer for Sligo.

 Club career

 Galway United

 Russell started his League of Ireland football career with Galway United where he spent his first seasons as a player but in 2006 he left the club after three seasons at Terryland Park.

 Russell re-signed for Galway United for the 2007 season and he spent a further three seasons at the club.

 Sligo Rovers

 For the 2010 season Russell signed for Sligo Rovers.
 He became an important part of the Sligo's side, becoming one of the most impressive performers of the 2010 campaign.
 Russell started the 2010 FAI Cup final against Shamrock Rovers.
 The game finished 0–0 (AET) but Sligo won the final on penalties.
 In total in his first season at Sligo he made twenty league appearances scoring three times.

 Russell signed back again for the 2011 season where he made thirty-four appearances scoring four times for The Bit O'Red.

 Russell started the 2011 FAI Cup final against Shelbourne.
 The game finished 1–1 (AET) but Sligo won the cup again on penalties for the second year in a row.

 Russell left Sligo Rovers shortly after.
 In 2014, Russell re-signed with Sligo Rovers.
 In 2019, he returned as a player/coach.